 This depends a lot on the severity of the heart attack.
 If mild, there may be no symptoms at all, or just a little pain or fatigue.

 If the heart attack is more severe, usually but not always there will be more symptoms.
 They may include sharp pain in the chest area, that may radiate to the left arm and down the arm, as well.
 At times, however, there is little pain or it radiates elsewhere.

 Usually, one will feel weak, sweaty, nauseous and may collapse from impaired blood flow to the brain and other areas of the body.
 Sometimes one will feel a crushing pressure in the chest, as if someone is sitting on your chest or has a heavy weight on the chest.

-1. Coronary thrombosis.
-This is the most common type of heart attack.
-It occurs when a small piece of arterial plaque breaks free from an artery and moves to the heart area.
+This is the type with which doctors are familiar.
+They occur when a small piece of arterial plaque breaks free from an artery and moves to the heart area.

 There it lodges and blocks a coronary artery, which are the arteries that supply blood to the heart muscle.
 The area served by this artery is then deprived of blood, and therefore of oxygen and nutrients, and the muscle dies, or is damaged to some degree.

 Slow oxidation.
 Our research indicates that this type of heart attack usually occurs in slow oxidizers.
 This is a metabolic type, a concept not used in mainstream or natural health care but one we find is very important.
 For details, read Metabolic Typing.

 These individuals tend to develop clogged arteries with a buildup of calcium, toxic metals or fatty plaques in the arteries.
 They also tend to have more sluggish circulation, which can also lead to plaque buildup.